trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 ![](images/dashboards/autocomplete.png)

-## Charts
+## Charts and Chart Interactions

 Trisul supports a number of intuitive chart surfaces that render the statistical data in a rich interactive way.
+And you can drilldown on the chart using module icons and legend table.
+Many modules allow you to select a chart surface and enables you to view the data at that particular point of time.

 ### Module Icons